vincenzo-scotti/voice_analysis_parkinson/README.md

 # Voice Analysis for Parkinson's Disease

 Codebase for the papers "[An Analysis of Features for Machine Learning Approaches to Parkinson's Disease Detection](https://www.overleaf.com/read/dfzwqkspnxxp)" and "[Cross-Lingual Transferability of Voice Analysis Models: a Parkinson's Disease Case Study](https://www.overleaf.com/read/yryxdcgzgprv)" ([extended abstract](https://www.overleaf.com/read/wtjyqvpnngwg)).
-For all the references, contributions and credits, please refer to the paper.
+For all the references, contributions and credits, please refer to the papers.

 This code was initially developed as part of the M.Sc.
 Thesis in Computer Science and Engineering "[Cross-Lingual Transferability of Voice Analysis Models: a Parkinson's Disease Case Study](https://www.overleaf.com/read/tkbjcxxjrzjb)" ([executive summary](https://www.overleaf.com/read/qdszgphmhcsd)).
 The M.Sc. degree was released by the Dipartimento di Elettronica, Informazione e Bioingengeria  ([DEIB](https://www.deib.polimi.it/eng/home-page)) of the Politecnico di Milano University ([PoliMI](https://www.unitn.it)).